 Crosshouse Primary School is one of 125 primary schools in South Lanarkshire.
-The school has 15 classrooms, a nursery playroom, a library area, a general purpose room, a large gym hall and separate dining hall.
-Our playground consists of a generous tarmacadam area, a multiuse games court and an outdoor classroom.
+The school has 15 classrooms, an Early Learning and Childcare setting (ELC), a library area, a large gym hall and separate dining hall.
+Our playground consists of a generous tarmacadam area, a 3G pitch, an outdoor classroom and an outdoor learning area known as 'Willow Hill'.

 At Crosshouse Primary School the children, staff and I are very proud of our school and the wonderful learning opportunities and experiences we provide.
-We put the children at the heart of everything we do and work very hard to develop individual skills and talents.
+We put the children at the HEART of everything we do and strive to ensure all stakeholders exhibit our values of Happiness, Excellence, Achievement, Resect and Together.